diegoceccarelli/erd-challenge/README.md

 This command will create a folder `mapdb` containing an index with all the mappings.
 At runtime you can access the index creating a WikipediaToFreebase object:

-    WikipediaToFreebase wikiToFreebase = new WikipediaToFreebase("mapdb"); // the name of the folder
+    WikipediaToFreebase wikiToFreebase = new WikipediaToFreebase("mapdb"); // the folder name

 And then use: